Inspired By Excellence & Innovation

 The child and adolescent psychiatrist is is specialised on difficulties of thinking, feeling and/or behaviour affecting children, adolescents and their families.

-Their role is to help students, families, educators, and members of the community understand and resolve both long-term, chronic problems.
+Their role is to help students, families, educators, and members of the community understand and resolve both long-term, chronic problems and short-term issues that children and young people may face.

 Clinical Psychology is the integration of a wide array of disciplines and the application of scientific knowledge for the purpose of understanding, preventing and alleviating emotional, social and behavioural issues.